Patrick Kadri, Chairman

 In 2011, he was promoted to the position of Operational Director for France and Mediterranean Europe and joined the Executive Committee of VINCI Construction Grands Projets.
-Since 2012, his field of responsibility has widened to Operational Director for France, Mediterranean Europe, Africa, Near East and LNG tanks business line.
-In 2017, he was promoted Deputy Chief Executive Officer of VINCI Construction Grands Projets.
+Since 2012, his field of responsibility has widened to Operational Director for France, Mediterranean Europe, Africa, Middle East and LNG tanks business line.
+In January 2017, he was promoted Deputy Chief Executive Officer, Chief Executive Officer in January 2018, and Chairman of VINCI Construction Grands Projets in November 2018.

 Born in 1963, Éric Chambraud is a graduate of Ecole Spéciale des Travaux Publics de Paris (ESTP).
 In 1991, following a posting in the former Soviet Union as Scientific and Technical Attaché for the French embassy, he joined GTM International as an Engineer.
 At GTM, he oversaw projects in the Czech Republic from 1991 to 1994 and in Russia from 1995 to 2000.
 He was then appointed Sector Director for Russia and the CIS at Dumez-GTM.
 In 2001, he became Sector Director for the British Isles at VINCI Construction Grands Projets; sector directorship for Canada and the USA were added to his responsibilities in 2004 and 2005, respectively.